micro-os-plus/web-jekyll/pages/develop/stm32cubemx.md

   - in the **Generated files** group
     - enable **Generate peripheral initialization as a pair of `.c/.h` files per peripheral**
     - enable **Keep User Code when re-generating**
-    - enable **Delete previously gnerated files when not re-generated**
+    - enable **Delete previously generated files when not re-generated**
   - in the **HAL Settings** group
     - disable **Set all free pins as analog**
     - enable **Enable Full Assert**